 Believe it or not, writing good content on your website can directly grow your healthcare practice.
 Many medical professionals we speak with can’t quite connect the dots about content and growing their patients – but it’s actually pretty simple.
-I’m going to break down how writing content for your practice can bring quality patients to your door.
-While writing is not a magic pill that makes your practice grow overnight, we have built a proven strategy that we use for growing medical practices.
+I will break down how writing content for your practice can bring quality patients to your door.
+While writing is not a magic pill that makes your practice grow overnight, we have built a proven strategy for growing medical practices.

 Why Write For a Website?

-Writing content on your website, whether it’s on the service pages or blogs, creates opportunities for your target patients to find your practice.
+Whether it’s on the service pages or blogs, writing content on your website creates opportunities for your target patients to find your practice.
 Here are some reasons you should write content regularly:

 How Does It Work?